Corrosion, an economic and environmental issue

 - Time scale, depending on the targeted life span (from a few seconds for a rocket launch, to a few hundred thousand years for nuclear waste storage materials).

 Another difficulty is the diversity of the mechanisms involved.
-For example, it is necessary to distinguish between hot corrosion and aqueous corrosion:
+For example, a distinction must be made between hot corrosion and aqueous corrosion:

 - Dry or hot corrosion develops at high temperatures (several hundred degrees Celsius) when the metal is exposed to an oxidizing gas such as oxygen, sulfur or halogens.
 This type of corrosion occurs in the absence of an electrolyte.